Bugs of Summer

 This is the one Viceroy Butterfly that I saw in our gardens this summer, and it only stayed for a day.

-The Hummingbird Moth is always a welcome sight!
+The Snowberry Clearwing Moth is always a welcome sight!
 This little one had a few signs of wear and tear, but seemed to have no trouble flying and hovering.
 It spent several minutes in the Verbena.
-Hummingbird Moths hover like their namesakes, and grip the blossoms with their front “arms” as they feed.
+Clearwing Moths hover like Hummingbirds, and grip the blossoms with their front “arms” as they feed.

 There were a few Mourning Cloaks around later in the summer.